PayU/prometheus-api-metrics/README.md

 2. If you are using express framework and no route was found for the request (e.g: 404 status code), the request will not be collected. that's because we'll risk memory leak since the route is not a pattern but a hardcoded string.

+3. You can specify your own metrics path via options. see : `metricsJsonPath`

 ## Custom Metrics